ub-cavas/AutowareAuto/docs/installation/lgsvl.md

-LGSVL simulator {#lgsvl}
+SVL simulator {#lgsvl}
 ========

 @tableofcontents

-# LGSVL simulator: running the LGSVL simulator alongside Autoware.Auto
+# SVL simulator: running the SVL simulator alongside Autoware.Auto

-LGSVL is a Unity-based multi-robot simulator for autonomous vehicle developers.
+SVL is a Unity-based multi-robot simulator for autonomous vehicle developers.
 It provides a simulated world to

 - create sensor inputs to Autoware.Auto,
 - allow the user to manually steer the ego vehicle similar to a computer game,
 - place other moving traffic participants in a scene.

-For more information about the simulator, see [https://www.lgsvlsimulator.com/docs/](https://www.lgsvlsimulator.com/docs/).
+For more information about the simulator, see [https://www.svlsimulator.com/docs/getting-started/getting-started/](https://www.svlsimulator.com/docs/getting-started/getting-started/).

 # Requirements

-The following guide assumes that the LGSVL simulator will be run from inside an ADE container, although it is not strictly required.
+The following guide assumes that the SVL simulator will be run from inside an ADE container, although it is not strictly required.

 - ADE 4.2.0 or later.
 Follow the
 [ADE installation instructions](https://ade-cli.readthedocs.io/en/latest/install.html) to install it